bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 like it was from another lifetime.
 Nowadays I deal with data and most of my code revolves around manipulating and extracting interesting stuff from it.
-However in my previous life I spent quite a bit of time dealing with satifiability problems.
+However in my previous life I spent quite a bit of time dealing with satisfiability problems.
 So before I start writing about data and related topics, I thought I'd kick it old school and write about some topics from my formative years.